Emotional Wellbeing and Mental Health

 Resources available to professionals to make decisions:

-- Eating disorder – by partnering with BEAT, a national leading Charity on Eating Disorders and with permission from the Healthy London Partnership, the CCG have tailored a leaflet to create a Berkshire specific flyer to support educational professionals in being confident and knowledgeable to spot early signs of Eating Disorders in young people.
-Flyers downloadable here Berkshire West CCG BEAT Flyer
+- Eating disorder by partnering with BEAT, a national leading Charity on Eating Disorders and with permission from the Healthy London Partnership, the ICB have tailored a leaflet to create a Berkshire specific flyer to support educational professionals in being confident and knowledgeable to spot early signs of Eating Disorders in young people.
+Flyers downloadable here BEAT Flyer